yuchenglim/Community-Scientists/README.md

 **How to discipline yourself?
 How to overcome bad habits?**
 Talk to someone, ask them to discipline you!
 Give them your phone!
 Going against the grain.
 For Buddhists, I recommend reading Dhamma talks by Ajahn Chah (Theravada, Thai forest monks).
-For non-Buddhists, you don't need this.
-Just in case, view Buddhism not as a religion, but just a bunch of wise people and tips and tricks on how to overcome bad habits.
+For non-Buddhists, refer to your religion.

 ________________________________________________________